Hong Kong Trilogy: Preschooled Preoccupied Preposterous

+Format

 Jenny Suen, the film's producer, spent over a year interviewing over a hundred ordinary people in Hong Kong as part of the casting process.
 She and Doyle then used those recordings as voice-overs to structure a loose narrative that the people were asked to act on-screen.
 The result is a visual poem in which Christopher Doyle's images run parallel with their words of the characters as they ponder how to live together and what society should be.

 Doyle calls this style "realidada," a free-flowing narrative form that owes just as much to the absurdity of real life as it does to the cinematic language through which it was interpreted.